AltayYuzeir/Shiny_Personal_website/README.md

 1. Hyperlinks to LinkedIn, GitHub, Twitter and Gmail
 2. Basic information about education and experience
 3. Theses and publications are shown in tables
-4. Projects and industry knowledge with clicable boxes to download certificates and reports respectively
+4. Projects and industry knowledge with clickable boxes to download certificates and reports respectively
 5. Media center to upload video and photos
 6. Displayed CV with option to download
 7. Leave-a-message section with comprehensive user input control